huythinhnguyen/2wheel_lite_sim/devlog.md

+### 08/23/22:
+- Currently testing the algorithm for avoidance using continueous profiles.

 ### 08/19/22:
 - A few math methods implemented.
 For the avoidance loop:
   >> The velocity profile is partially drived from the tau. using the same exponential equation without considering the acceleration term.